Lynxmotion/LSS-ROS2-Robot-Dynamics/lss-robots.md

   	- Means all model publish or Limb functions would need to be refactored out or something - maybe not a bad thing.
 Create broadcaster classes.
 * Have a rigidity control per axis per limb.
 Each joint's stiffness will then be controlled based on the joint axis.
 Can have moving and holding stiffness.

+# Control during different contact modes
+- How does status work wrt support?
+  - If mode=AutoSupport then status will be Holding or Supporting depending on contact-detection
+  - If mode=Support and contact-detection doesnt detect it's supporting should status be Supporting or Holding?

+# Hexapod Walking Algorithm (beat mix)
+- leg tri-sets often move at the same time, have legs try to lift as close to a beat as possible
+  - so maybe establish a beat, then just don't lift legs if they are already in the target spot...
+      - except when little motion is occuring we enable leg adjustments on beat
+      - so we need an activity metric, and the lower the activity metric the more sensitive the adjustment metric (more likely to adjust)
+  - each beat, take the tri-set with the lowest support margin estimate
+  - legs sets may still move anytime (under strange command input) but the beat should establish a regular pattern normally

 # ERRORS
+# !! model reference is going NULL
+- possibly in TrajectoryRenderEnv?
+- Model destructor is not getting called, so the class isnt being freed (so probably not a refcount issue)
+- not due to lifecycle state change

+# abort when debugger breaks
 terminate called after throwing an instance of 'rclcpp::exceptions::RCLError' what():  goal_handle attempted invalid transition from state EXECUTING with event CANCELED, at /tmp/binarydeb/ros-galactic-rcl-action-3.1.2/src/rcl_action/goal_handle.c:95
       ^^ might be caused by exception in publish()
+# Stack Smashing
+[INFO] [1641423126.568857848] [robot_control]: Segment left-front in goal request doesn't exist in state
+*** stack smashing detected ***: terminated
+Signal: SIGABRT (Aborted)
+# Action contention (happened with leg adjustment)
+terminate called after throwing an instance of 'rclcpp::exceptions::RCLError' what():  goal_handle attempted invalid transition from state EXECUTING with event CANCELED, at /tmp/binarydeb/ros-galactic-rcl-action-3.1.2/src/rcl_action/goal_handle.c:95
+Signal: SIGABRT (Aborted)

+# Rotate the base body
+ros2 action send_goal /robot_control/linear_trajectory robot_model_msgs/action/LinearEffectorTrajectory "header:
+  stamp:
+    sec: 0
+    nanosec: 0
+  frame_id: ''
+id: 'turn'
+linear_acceleration: 0.0
+angular_acceleration: 0.1
+mode_in: 3
+effectors: ['base_link']
+velocity: [{linear:{x: 0.0,y: 0.0,z: 0.0},angular:{x: 0.0,y: 0.0,z: 0.1}}]
+"

+ros2 service call /robot_control/reset robot_model_msgs/srv/Reset "target_state: true
+trajectories: false
+limp: true
+"

+ros2 service call /robot_control/reset robot_model_msgs/srv/Reset "target_state: true
+trajectories: false
+limp: true
+"

 # Webots Simulation TODO